johnramsden/zedenv/doc/source/index.rst

 zedenv Boot Environment Manager
 ===============================

-``zedenv`` is a utility to manage Boot Environments using ZFS. ``zedenv`` is still in the alpha stage on Linux and FreeBSD.
-Take caution when using.
+``zedenv`` is a utility to manage Boot Environments using ZFS on Linux and FreeBSD. ``zedenv`` is still in the beta stage, take caution when using.

 Documentation
 -------------